 Mass loaded barriers are special soundproofing material that is specially designed with the primary purpose of serving as sound barriers.

-The barrier comes as a vinyl roll and its only job is to add more mass to walls and therefore create a soundproof barrier.
+The barrier comes as a vinyl roll and its only job are to add more mass to walls and therefore create a soundproof barrier.

-So, what do we mean by adding mass on your wall?
+So, what do we mean by adding mass to your wall?

-If you are really strapped for cash, you can even hang carpets, heavy drapes or other thick and heavy material as mass to dampen sound in the room.
+If you are really strapped for cash, you can even hang carpets, heavy drapes, or other thick and heavy materials as mass to dampen sound in the room.